thatoddmailbox/tigame/README.md

 Once you've done that, create a `main.cpp` file. (you can look at the demo to see what the structure of that file should be) Then, follow the "Build instructions" section (above) to compile your game.

 By default, all `.cpp` files in your game's source folder will be included in the build.
-You can change this by modifying the `GAME_SOURCES` CMake variable in the CMakeLists.txt files.
+You can change this by modifying the `GAME_SOURCES` CMake variable in the CMakeLists.txt file.

 ## Repo structure
 * `cmake` - This folder contains files used for the CMake build system.